sollid-web/solid-succotash/frontend/posts/common-mistakes-new-crypto-investors.md

 ## 1. Skipping Due Diligence
 Rushing into platforms without reviewing policies or structure increases risk.

+A structured starting point is [How to Identify Legitimate Crypto Investment Platforms](/blog/identify-legitimate-crypto-investment-platforms).

 ## 2. Ignoring Risk Disclosures
 Crypto markets are volatile.
 Overlooking risk explanations creates unrealistic expectations.

+For context on why price swings matter, read [How Market Volatility Affects Digital Asset Investments](/blog/market-volatility-digital-asset-investments).

 ## 3. Misunderstanding Investment Duration
 Not all investments are immediately liquid.
 Understanding timelines is essential.